PowerShell/vscode-powershell/docs/azure_data_studio/README.md

 # Azure Data Studio Docs

-[Azure Data Studio](https://github.com/Microsoft/azuredatastudio) is a VSCode-like IDE primarily targeted at SQL DBAs and is a fork of VSCode.
+[Azure Data Studio](https://github.com/Microsoft/azuredatastudio) is a VSCode-like IDE primarily targeted at database administrators and is a fork of VSCode.
 Since it's a fork of VSCode, many extensions "just work" including the PowerShell extension.

 This folder contains any docs for PowerShell extension support in Azure Data Studio.